Hooks in React –Benefits, Rules, Effects, Types, and Installation

 Rules for using Hooks:

 Before creating Hooks in React, you need to follow some rules, else you will face troubles later on.
 These rules make sure all the stateful logic within a component is visible inside its source code.
 Though these rules may not be mentioned in the React tutorial, it is better to get familiar with them beforehand.
-Here are the Hook rules:
+Developers generally assume that hooks will work with stateful components but hooks are introduced for the function components only.

 1#.
 Call Hooks at the top level only: